What Is Artificial Intelligence? The Clearest Explanation You Will Find in 2026

 What is the difference between AI and machine learning?

 Machine learning is a subset of AI.
-AI is the broader concept of machines performing intelligent tasks.
-Machine learning is one specific approach to achieving that, where systems learn from data rather than being explicitly programmed.
-Deep learning is a further subset of machine learning.
-Think of it as: AI is the goal, machine learning is one of the main methods, and deep learning is the most powerful current version of that method.
+AI is the broader goal of making machines perform intelligent tasks.
+Machine learning is one specific method of achieving that goal, where systems learn from data rather than being explicitly programmed with rules.
+Deep learning is a further subset of machine learning using multi-layered neural networks.
+Think of it as a series of nested categories: AI contains machine learning, which contains deep learning.
+The terms are often used interchangeably in casual conversation, but they are not the same thing.

 Join the Community: If this post gave you a clearer picture of artificial intelligence, the next one will give you more.
 The AI Vanguard publishes two posts every single day covering AI tools, news, business strategies, and the deeper questions about where this technology is taking us.
 Subscribe to the email list below and never miss an insight.
 Free.
 No spam.
 Unsubscribe any time.